wojciechgorny/double-phase-ROF-model/README.md

 1D_supplement.pdf: The file describing briefly the model and presenting the results of numerical experiments in one dimension, comparing several image denoising methods, i.e., classical ROF, Huber-ROF and adaptive double-phase ROF.

+2D_supplement_part1.pdf: The file presenting the results of numerical experiments in two dimensions (part 1).

-2D_supplement.pdf: The file presenting the results of numerical experiments in two dimensions.
+2D_supplement_part2.pdf: The file presenting the results of numerical experiments in two dimensions (part 2).

 1D_acceleration.py: The code comparing the results of accelerated and non-accelerated Chambolle-Pock algorithm for the tested models (in one dimension).